aleksasavic312/network-security-lab/docs/IMPLEMENTATION.md

 ## Site-to-Site IPsec VPN (Router B)

-Protects traffic between LAN B and the EMPLOYEE LAN, scoped by a crypto ACL so only that traffic is encrypted.
+Protects traffic between LAN B and the ZAPOSLENI LAN, scoped by a crypto ACL so only that traffic is encrypted.

 - **IKE Phase 1 (ISAKMP):** AES-256 encryption, SHA-1 hashing, pre-shared-key